 French Open Prize Money 2018: The clay court season has been up and running with the conclusion of the Monte Carlo Masters taking place just last Sunday.
 But we already have some news from the ultimate clay court tournament, The French Open, which is still 4 weeks away from its commencement have increased French Open 2018 Prize Money by 12 percent on last year’s pot.
 The French Open has increased prize money for 2018 edition to a total of £39million which is a rise of about 3 million euros from last year’s event.
 Check How to Watch French Open 2018 Live Stream

 After the prize money announcement, the singles first round will now get 14.29% more money.
 The players losing in the first round will get €40,000 ($47,500).
 While the winners of men’s and women’s singles event will pocket as much as €2.2 million ($2.7m) each.
 Below is the entire breakdown of 2018 French Open Prize Money fund.
 The 2018 Roland Garros in Paris is scheduled for May 27 to June 10.

-2017 Roland Garros Prize Money Breakdown
+2018 Roland Garros Prize Money Breakdown

-The total pot will now be 36 million euros as opposed to last year’s 32 million euros.
+The total pot will now be 39 million euros as opposed to last year’s 32 million euros.
 This has been done just to narrow the gap between the earnings of winners and losers of each round.
 The winners of men’s and women’s singles titles to take home 2.1 million euros each which is an increase of 100,000 euros.

-French Open Prize Money 2017
+French Open 2018 Prize Money

-This can make the tournament a little more gripping as the lower ranked players will now have a little extra motivation to perform well.
+The increment in French Open 2018 Prize Money makes the tournament a little more gripping as the lower ranked players will now have a little extra motivation to perform well.
 (Prize money table source is totalsportek.com)